Sometimes, those aches are more than just a nuisance.

 Fever.
 The type of fever referenced here isn’t your typical fever from a virus like the flu, where you’re likely experiencing body aches all over, including in your neck or back.
 Instead, this is a fever that’s seemingly unresolved and is accompanied by back pain alone or predominantly.
 When this occurs, it’s usually the body’s response to some type of infection that needs to be looked at right away by your doctor.

 Incontinence.
 Back pain that also seems to be tied to a loss of function in the bladder or bowels is serious and warrants medical attention.
 Certain conditions can result in incontinence due to compression of nerves in the spine that travel down to and affect the organs that control bladder and bowel function.
 It’s important to note that a loss of continence doesn’t have to be sudden; it can happen over time and when spinal nerves are involved, and it may include numbness or weakness in the legs.
-So if you’ve been feeling a decline in your bladder or bowel function and are also experiencing back pain, it’s essential to have your doctor check it out.
+So if you’ve been feeling a decline in your bladder or bowel function and are also experiencing back pain, it’s essential to have your urologist, such as those at Advanced Urology, check it out and go through your treatment methods.

 Unresolved pain.
 Sometimes back pain can be enough of an annoyance that we merely figure out how to deal with it and live around it or in spite of it.
 But if you’ve been experiencing consistent pain in the neck or spine that hasn’t resolved in six to 2 weeks on its own, it’s definitely time to visit a spine specialist to figure out what’s going on.
 No one should have to just grin and bear it.
 Including you!